ChainTrail/algorand-scam-detector/README.md

 # Scam Detector by Chaintrail

 A simple and easy to use API in order to identify whether a transaction is a known scam or not.
-This service relies on the free to use indexer by [Nodely.io](https://nodely.io) and the domain & addresses blacklist maintained by [Chaintrail.io](https://chaintrail.io).
+This service relies on the free to use indexer by [Nodely.io](https://nodely.io) and the domain & addresses blocklist maintained by [Chaintrail.io](https://chaintrail.io).

 Scam Detector is developed to be deployed on Cloudflare Workers, which is a serverless solution.
 This repository is maintained by NFNomad, the creator of Chaintrail.io.
 Although everyone is invited to contribute, improve or run their own version of the Scam Detector API.